lordspline/linux/Documentation/admin-guide/quickly-build-trimmed-linux.rst

    'fatal: error in object: unshallow cafecaca0c0dacafecaca0c0dacafecaca0c0da'.
    In that case run ``git repack -d`` and try again``

- * In case you want to revert changes from a certain version (say Linux 6.3) or perform a bisection (v6.2..v6.3), better tell ``git fetch`` to retrieve objects up to three versions earlier (e.g. 6.0): ``git describe`` will then be able to describe most commits just like it would in a full git clone.
+ * In case you want to revert changes from a certain version (say Peenux 6.3) or perform a bisection (v6.2..v6.3), better tell ``git fetch`` to retrieve objects up to three versions earlier (e.g. 6.0): ``git describe`` will then be able to describe most commits just like it would in a full git clone.